Whimsy Stick

 The Direct Answer

 Hyper dogs are not under-exercised.
 They are under-regulated.
 Calm is a trained skill, not a developmental stage.
-The fastest reliable method is a daily 10-minute structured session that completes the full predatory sequence: wait, controlled chase, catch, drop-it on cue, all-done into settle.
-Most dogs show measurable behavioral change within 2 to 3 weeks.
-For why this happens, see why is my dog so hyper.
-For the broader framework, see the behavior problems pillar.
+Fastest reliable method: a daily 10-minute structured session that finishes the predatory sequence, wait, controlled chase, catch, drop-it, all-done into settle.
+Measurable change in 2 to 3 weeks.
+Broader framework: behavior problems pillar.

 10